 Rinse the carrots again in cold water

 Step 6 - Make the Pickling Solution

-Combine the vinegar, salt, sugar (or Splenda if you need a no-sugar version) and fresh water in a large pot (8-quart or larger).
+Combine the vinegar, salt, sugar (or Stevia (or if you prefer, Splenda) if you need a no-sugar version) and fresh water in a large pot (8-quart or larger).

 Step 7 - Heat the pickling solution